-Rare self portrait by Artemisia Gentileschi now on display
+Rare self portrait by Artemisia Gentileschi

 Artemisia Gentileschi is the most famous female painter of the 17th century and yet, even though she worked for a time in England, her work has not been represented in our collection until now.
 Following the sensational discovery of Artemisia’s Self Portrait as Saint Catherine of Alexandria in France 2017, the opportunity to acquire this painting – a rare self portrait by the artist – seemed too good to miss.